 The Democratic candidates recognized climate change as a pressing issue and opposed President Donald Trump’s skepticism of this transnational threat.
 And it’s little surprise, given that a survey taken in conjunction with the Iowa caucus found that nearly a third of respondents identified climate change as a main issue, making it the second-biggest voter concern.

 When it comes to Latin America, presidential hopefuls have spoken out on issues such as Brazilian President Jair Bolsonaro’s handling of Amazon deforestation or the effects of climate related disasters like hurricanes in the Caribbean or drought in Central America.
-The matter of forging environmental regulations as part of trade deals has also come up, with the U.S.-Mexico-Canada Agreement (USMCA) sparking debate.
+The matter of forging environmental regulations as part of trade deals also came up, with the U.S.-Mexico-Canada Agreement (USMCA) sparking debate.

-In addition, the Green New Deal has drawn different responses from these contenders.
+In addition, the Green New Deal drew different responses from these contenders.
 The deal, introduced by Alexandria Ocasio-Cortez (D-NY) and Senator Edward Markey (D-MA) in February 2019, is a nonbinding proposal calling for a renewable-energy economy by 2030, and recognizes the need for international exchange of technology, expertise, and funding “with the aim of making the United States the international leader on climate action.”